This post may contain affiliate links that pay us when you click on them.

 The Bald Thoughts

 The advantage of TSA PreCheck and Global Entry include dedicated security lines not accessible by the general public.
-All CLEAR does is put you in the front of the general security line… I don’t see the appeal of CLEAR considering you must go through general security checkpoints, wait in line at Customs AND it costs 895% more than Global Entry and 1052% more than TSA PreCheck.
+CLEAR’s best benefit is that it puts you in the front of the general security line… I don’t see the appeal of CLEAR without combining it with Global Entry or TSA PreCheck to avoid the “nudie scan” machines and the hassle of having to remove 3-1-1 liquids, laptops, shoes, etc. However, when you combine the benefits of both, then you’re really living the good life.

 If you plan on doing any international traveling, I recommend Global Entry as it expedites the Customs process and includes PreCheck!
-If you don’t do any international traveling TSA PreCheck is your best option.
+If you don’t do any international traveling TSA PreCheck is the option for you.

 Based on your travel habits, which program is right for you?
 Who has a membership to the above-mentioned programs?